Efficient Multi-Agent System Training with Data Influence-Oriented Tree Search: Introduction

-To address this issue, we propose \textbf{D}ata \textbf{I}nfluence-oriented \textbf{T}ree \textbf{S}earch (\textbf{DITS}), a novel framework that integrates influence scores to prioritize data that most significantly enhance model performance during the synthesis process.
-The DITS framework selects training data based on estimated influence scores, ensuring that the chosen data maximally contributes to performance improvement.
-The traditional influence score evaluates the impact of training data on the training loss.
-However, due to the weak correlation between the DPO loss and downstream task performance~\cite{DBLP:journals/corr/abs-2406-02900, DBLP:journals/corr/abs-2410-11677}, we redefine the influence score based on the changes in non-differentiable performance metrics on the validation set and derive a novel estimation method.
-Our method circumvents computationally intensive gradient computations across large-scale parameters that are typically required in traditional approaches.
-As a result, it enables more efficient performance improvements, within the same overall synthesis budget, as demonstrated in Figure~\ref{fig:scaling} (b).
+To address this issue, we propose \textbf{D}ata \textbf{I}nfluence-oriented \textbf{T}ree \textbf{S}earch (\textbf{DITS}), a novel framework that optimizes MAS through iterative synthetic data generation guided by influence-aware tree search.
+Our approach combines MCTS for MAS trajectory simulation with a data influence mechanism that prioritizes training samples based on their expected contribution to model improvement, rather than relying solely on traditional Q-value estimates.
+The influence score quantifies how training data impacts model outputs, helping identify data points that most improve performance.
+While traditional methods rely on training loss as a performance metric, this is less effective for DPO loss due to its weak correlation with downstream performance~\citep{DBLP:journals/corr/abs-2406-02900, DBLP:journals/corr/abs-2410-11677}.
+Hence, we redefine the influence score based on the changes in non-differentiable metrics on the validation set and derive a novel estimation method.
+Our method circumvents computationally intensive gradient computations across large-scale parameters that are required in traditional approaches.

-We validate our approach on eight datasets across two multi-agent tasks: Information Exchange and Debate~\cite{DBLP:journals/corr/abs-2410-08115}.
+We validate our approach on seven datasets across three multi-agent tasks: Information Exchange, Debate~\citep{DBLP:journals/corr/abs-2410-08115}, and DeepSearch~\citep{Li2025WebThinker}.
 We observe that high Q-value data may reduce the diversity of the model's responses and contribute little to improving model performance.
 Incorporating data influence is crucial for data synthesis and selection.
-Our method outperform state-of-the-art multi-agent optimization techniques, achieving an average improvement of 2.1\% in single-round iterations and a 2.5\% performance enhancement in multi-round iterations for the Information Exchange task.
-Within the same data synthesis budget, our method surpasses traditional approaches, delivering more efficient scaling of synthesis computation.
+Our method outperforms state-of-the-art multi-agent optimization techniques, achieving an average improvement of 2.7\% in single-round iterations, a 2.5\% performance enhancement in multi-round iterations for the Information Exchange task, and 2.6\% performance improvement for the DeepSearch task.
+Within the same data synthesis budget, our method surpasses traditional approaches, delivering more efficient scaling of synthesis computation, as shown in Figure~\ref{fig:scaling} (b) and in Section~\ref{subsection:synthesis time scaling}.

-We summarize the main contributions as follows: \begin{itemize} \item We propose DITS, a novel framework that employs influence scores to guide tree search and data selection.
+We summarize the contributions as follows: \begin{itemize}[leftmargin=*] \item We propose DITS, a novel framework that employs influence scores to guide tree search and data selection.
 This enables the prioritized selection of preference pairs that contribute more significantly to performance improvement.